 - BIR Payment Form 0605 (the form required for majority of Philippine tax types)

 - Photo Copy of Mayor’s Business Permit (if applicable)

 - Contract or Company Certification (if applicable)

-- Fill out BIR Form 1901 then submit along with the documentation requirements to the Revenue District Offices (RDO) that has jurisdiction over the business place.
+- Fill out BIR Form 1901, and submit it along with the documentation requirements to the RDO within your jurisdiction (or the area where your freelance service is registered).